-We are focusing on Ernest Van Hoorde’s works on paper.
+We are focusing on Ernest Van Hoorde’s works on paper & oils on canvas.
 Drawing lay at the heart of his artistic practice.
 He taught draughtsmanship to young artists and practiced it almost daily at the academy, whilst travelling and during his spare time.
 Never was a piece of paper overlooked: every event in his life was an occasion to draw and paint.

 “Si le dessin appartient au monde de l’esprit et la couleur à celui des sens, vous devez d’abord dessiner pour cultiver l’esprit” (If drawing is of the Spirit and colour of the Senses, you must draw first, to cultivate the spirit and to be able to lead colour into spiritual paths), said Matisse, and Van Hoorde certainly believed that drawing was the foundation of all great art.